Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/forms/README.md

 Key features/use-cases:

     * Form-payload is too large to be transferred via GET Query Params (to render error page)
-    * Customer is uncomfortable exposing for- data as clear text in query params (even though they fall under SSL envelope)
+    * You aren't uncomfortable exposing for- data as clear text in query params (even though they fall under SSL envelope)
-    * ForwardFormHelper.getAction(resource
+    * You don't mind resubmitting forms when a user clicked "refresh"
+    * Keeps a "clean" address bar in the browser

 #### PRG Form Helper (POST-Redirect-GET)